Theispas

-Theispas (also known as Teisheba or Teišeba) of Kumenu was the Araratian (Urartian) weather-god, notably the god of storms and thunder.
+Theispas (also known as Teisheba or Teišeba) of Kumenu was the Urartian weather-god, notably the god of storms and thunder.
 He was also sometimes the god of war.
 He is the son of Habli.
 He formed part of a triad along with Khaldi and Shivini.
-The ancient Araratian cities of Teyseba and Teishebaini were named after Theispas.
-He is a counterpart to the Assyrian god Adad, the Vedic God Indra, and the Hurrian god, Teshub.
+The ancient Urartian cities of Teyseba and Teishebaini were named after Theispas.
+He is a counterpart to the Assyrian god Adad, the Vedic God Indra, and the Hittite/Hurrian god, Teshub.
 He was often depicted as a man standing on a bull, holding a handful of thunderbolts.
 His wife was the goddess Huba, who was the counterpart of the Hurrian goddess Hebat.